chadrt21/dnd-webMaster/README.md

 * Clone project
 * Navigate to root project folder
 * Run `npm install`
+  * This step needs to be done any time new dependencies are added

 ## How to build the front-end
 * Navigate to root project folder